 China achieves quantum computational advantage in two mainstream technical routes

-Photo provided by the research team led by Pan Jianwei on Oct.
-26, 2021 shows the quantum processor of "Zuchongzhi 2.1."
-(The research team led by Pan Jianwei/Handout via Xinhua)

-HEFEI, Oct.
-26 (Xinhua) -- A Chinese research team has successfully designed a 66-qubit programmable superconducting quantum computing system named "Zuchongzhi 2.1," significantly enhancing the quantum computational advantage.
+Research teams from the University of Science and Technology of China (USTC) recently made marked progress in superconducting quantum computing and photonics quantum computing technology, developing a programmable superconducting quantum computing system named "Zuchongzhi 2.1" and a quantum computer prototype named "Jiuzhang 2.0."

+Photo shows the quantum processor "Zuchongzhi 2.1."
+(Photo from the official website of the University of Science and Technology of China)

-This remarkable feat makes China the first country to achieve a quantum computational advantage in two mainstream technical routes -- one via photonics quantum computing technology and the other via superconducting quantum computing technology, the team noted.
+This made China the only country in the world today to have achieved quantum computational advantage in two mainstream technical routes.

-The study was led by renowned Chinese quantum physicist Pan Jianwei and was published online on Monday Beijing Time in the journal Physical Review Letters and Science Bulletin.

-In December 2020, the researchers built the quantum computer prototype, "Jiuzhang," through which up to 76 photons were detected, achieving quantum computational advantage.

 Photos